You can get answers from our experienced and expert dentists related to Oral cancer.

 It is estimated that 60% of the patients visiting a dentist get screened at least once a year

 At Designer Smiles Dentistry, we care for you.
 We offer free Oral Cancer screening with your cleaning.

 What is oral cancer?

 Oral cancer is one of the cancers that occurs in the head and neck area.
-Oral cancer starts in the mouth or oral cavity.
-Oral cancer is common.
+Oral cancer is very common and starts in the mouth or oral cavity.
 If a doctor finds and treats it early, it is very curable.
 A doctor or dentist can usually spot oral cancer with a routine mouth exam.
 Of all people who get oral cancer, the majority smoke or use tobacco.
 Drinking alcohol is also a risk factor for oral cancer.

 How does smoking affect oral cancer?

 Tobacco use is the single most important risk factor in getting oral cancer.
 People who smoke or chew tobacco, dip snuff, or smoke pipes have a much higher chance of getting oral cancer than people who do not use tobacco.
 The more tobacco is used and the longer it’s used, the higher the risk.